SkooveLearn PianoDownload on the App Store

 What are piano keys?

 Piano keys are the black and white keys on the keyboard.
 Each key represents a specific musical note.
-At first glance, the layout might seem overwhelming, however it’s actually based on a simple repeating pattern.
-This pattern is the key to understanding how melodies, chords, and scales are formed.
-As you progress, you’ll also encounter key signatures, which tell you which keys on the piano should be played as sharps or flats in a piece of music.
+The layout might seem overwhelming, however it’s actually based on a simple repeating pattern.
+This pattern, present all throughout western music, is the key to understanding how melodies, chords and scales are formed.
+As you progress, you’ll also encounter scales and key signatures, which tell you which keys on the piano should be played as sharps or flats in a piece of music.
 These are tied directly to the layout of the piano keys and help shape the mood and character of the music you play.

 What are the white keys on a piano?

-A standard piano has 52 white keys.
-These represent the natural notes of the musical alphabet: A, B, C, D, E, F and G. These white keys repeat in a consistent pattern across the keyboard corresponding to the notes in the C major scale, which has no sharps or flats.
-These white keys form the backbone of the piano, representing the natural notes and creating a familiar visual pattern that’s easy to follow.
+The white keys on a piano are the natural notes of the musical alphabet: A, B, C, D, E, F and G. These white keys repeat in a consistent pattern across the keyboard corresponding to the notes in the C major scale, which has no sharps or flats.
 These keys are where most beginners start.

 Start free trial